steventango/inline-syntax-highlighter/README.md

 # Inline Syntax Highlighter

-Uses higlighter.js, inlines CSS styles and outputs HTML that can be copied and pasted into eClass forums.
+Uses [higlight.js](https://github.com/highlightjs/highlight.js) to syntax highlight code, inlines CSS styles and outputs HTML that can be copied and pasted into eClass forums.